hilaryrobles/SOC-Automation-Lab/README.md

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
 - Wazuh
-- Shuffle, a SOAR platform, to perform automation
+- Shuffle,
+- TheHive
+- VirusTotal

 ## Steps